 Uluwatu Surf Report

 Before you head out for a surf, be sure to check the daily report for tides, swell size and wind.
-This will massively increase your chances of having a good surf.
+This will massively increase your chances of having a good surfing session.
 The tides change things up around here in a big way.

 You can even check out how busy the lineup is with the surf webcams that are available at certain spots.

-Fortunately, we did not experience and crazy localism like this whilst in Bali.
-It is probably because these guys get so many foreigners that they are used to people from all over the world.
+Fortunately, we did not experience and crazy localism whilst in Bali.
+It’s probably because these guys get so many foreigners that they are used to people from all over the world.
 The Balinese, in general, are pretty chilled too.

 Where To Stay In Uluwatu